intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 :Returns: 0 on successful completion,
-	 >0 if a new HPT is being prepared, the value is an estimated number of milliseconds until preparation is complete, -EFAULT if struct kvm_reinject_control cannot be read, -EINVAL if the supplied shift or flags are invalid, -ENOMEM if unable to allocate the new HPT,
+	 >0 if a new HPT is being prepared, the value is an estimated number of milliseconds until preparation is complete, -EFAULT if struct kvm_ppc_resize_hpt cannot be read, -EINVAL if the supplied shift or flags are invalid, -ENOMEM if unable to allocate the new HPT,